ibm-cloud-docs/openwhisk/pkg_person_insights.md

 5. Click the **Personality Insights** package.

-5. Click **Install**.
+6. Click **Install**.

-6. Once the package has been installed you will be redirected to the actions page and can search for your new package, which is named **personality-insights-v3**.
+7. Once the package is installed you are redirected to the actions page and can search for your new package, which is named `personality-insights-v3`.

-7. To use the actions in the **personality-insights-v3** package, you must bind service credentials to the actions.
+8. To use the actions in the `personality-insights-v3` package, you must bind service credentials to the actions.
-  * To bind service credentials to all actions in the package, follow steps 5 and 6 in the CLI instructions listed above.
+  * To bind service credentials to all actions in the package, follow steps 5 and 6 in the CLI instructions.
-  * To bind service credentials to individual actions, complete the following steps in the UI. **Note**: You must complete the following steps for each action that you want to use.
+  * To bind service credentials to individual actions, complete the following steps in the UI.

+  You must complete the following steps for each action that you want to use.
+  {: note}

-    1. Click an action from the **personality-insights-v3** package that you want to use.
+    1. Click an action from the `personality-insights-v3` package that you want to use.
 The details page for that action opens.
     2. In the left-hand navigation, click the **Parameters** section.
-    3. Enter a new **parameter**.
+    3. Enter a new parameter.
 For the key, enter `__bx_creds`.
 For the value, paste in the service credentials JSON object from the service instance that you created earlier.

 ## Using the {{site.data.keyword.personalityinsightsshort}} package
 {: #usage_insights}